-outcomes in UNICEF premises (or other location/mode agreed upon with UNICEF supervisory team), preferably within 7 days of handing over the preliminary report.
-Deliverable 2: Estimate the financial burden to the population for essential WASH services, and propose pro-poor water tariff structure using the global experience.
-Conduct KIIs about water usage at household level to determine the amount of monthly water usage per household (or per person) based on the income level of said household (or person), if the household has a water meter, and if/how their water consumption habits would be influenced by a modification in the water tariff.
-Gather qualitative and quantitative data about the use at household level of tap water for drinking purposes and inquire on the reasons for not doing so when the answer is negative.
-In these cases, the consultant will inquire about the source of the drinking water used by the household members, the reasons behind the rejection of the water (smell, taste, appearance, mistrust, etc.).
-Provide technical expertise to the team-leader an alternative model to the current "flat rate" tariff structure suitable for the Ukrainian water sector.
+Deliverable 2: Estimate the financial burden to the population for essential WASH services, and propose pro-poor water tariff structure using the global experience. • Conduct KIIs about water usage at household level to determine the amount of monthly water usage per household (or per person) based on the income level of said household (or person), if the household has a water meter, and if/how their water consumption habits would be influenced by a modification in the water tariff.
+Propose an alternative model to the current "flat rate" tariff structure.
 The proposed model will be of the "pro-poor" type, and it will attempt to balance the water tariff burden proportionally across the different income groups within the Ukrainian society.
-Increasing block tariff structures or other models such as cross-subsidies may be explored by the consultant.
-11/12/2023 15 Preliminary report N°2: Highlights of the main outcomes of the study, especially in terms of the water usage habits from the Ukrainian population and any particular issues behind the rejection of use prompted by lacks in quality.
+Increasing block tariff structures or other models such as cross- subsidies may be explored by the consultant.
+11/12/2023 15 Preliminary report N°2: Highlights of the main outcomes of the study, including the findings from the interviews and the proposed structure of the pro-poor tariff stemming from the data analysis.
 All supplementary information deemed relevant for the preliminary report (survey questionnaires, interviews, recordings, photos, etc.) will be handed over to UNICEF in digital format.
 The consultant will also make itself available for a brief presentation in UNICEF premises (or other location agreed upon with UNICEF supervisory team), preferably within 7 days of handing over the preliminary report.
 Deliverable 3: Water governance in EU countries and roadmap to EU integration.
-Analysis of strengths and weaknesses of the Ukrainian water sector, including a description of the differences between the current quality standards for drinking water production, sewage treatment, and surface water quality valid in Ukraine and in the EU, as well as between the technical drinking water and wastewater processes of most common use in either region.
-The consultant is encouraged to refer to documents such as: EU directive on the quality of water intended for human consumption.12 EU directive on environmental quality standards in the field of water policy.13 EU directive concerning urban waste-water treatment.14 Draft an action plan with well-defined milestones (stating extension and responsibilities, timeframe and measurable outcomes) to progressively guide the Ukrainian water utilities, government and regulatory bodies into adopting EU standards, regulations, and procedures.
+Analysis of strengths and weaknesses of the Ukrainian water sector, mainly from a financial framework perspective.
+Elaborate a list of potential models to adopt using data from selected EU countries/water utilities, which could, in the short to medium term, and in the long term, be advantageous to the Ukrainian water sector.
+These case studies will be presented as milestones for the Ukrainian water sector to follow, considering a prospective seamless integration into the EU.
+The consultant is encouraged to refer to documents such as: -EU directive on the quality of water intended for human consumption.12 -EU directive on environmental quality standards in the field of water policy.13 -EU directive concerning urban waste-water treatment.14 Draft an action plan with well-defined milestones (stating extension and responsibilities, timeframe and measurable outcomes) to progressively guide the Ukrainian water utilities, government and regulatory bodies into adopting EU standards, regulations, and procedures.
 This action plan will comprise short-term, mid-term, and long-term milestones for the Ukrainian water sector to fully adopt EU standards, regulations, and procedures by 2038.
-Examples (indicative) of elements to be included in this action plan are: 25/12/2023 10
+Examples (indicative) of elements to be included in this action plan are: Short term (5 years): -Increasing block tariff structure adoption, favoring the poorest sectorsIntroduction of mandatory smart water metering in water distribution networks.
+Medium term (10 years): -Creation of a centralized water authority that can rule in terms of water tariff, 25/12/2023 10